 Rockefeller’s Connections to Eugenics

-Rockefeller, via his investment manager Frederick T. Gates (a highly motivated ex-Baptist pastor, who had become secretary of the American Baptist Education Society before coming to work for Rockefeller), was making an increasingly concerted effort to subdue and control the field of medicine.
+Rockefeller, via his investment manager Frederick T. Gates (a highly motivated ex-Baptist pastor, who had become secretary of the American Baptist Education Society before coming to work for Rockefeller), began making an increasingly concerted effort to subdue and control the field of medicine.

 Lest you think that this is nothing more than the titillating stuff of conspiracy theories, just remember that over the course of three years at the turn of the century, Rockefeller established his Medical Research Institute, built the EUGENICS LABORATORY on Long Island (a think tank to some of Adolph Hitler’s “master race” theories, and currently home of the Human Genome Project), and worked tirelessly to see that laws for mandatory vaccination were passed (by 1905, 11 states had them).

 The “Philanthropy Roundtable” website says this about Rockefeller, “within his lifetime, Rockefeller helped launch the field of biomedical research, funding scientific investigations that resulted in vaccines…….“.
-Think about it for a moment, if you have the power and means to both manufacture the product and see that the government mandates its use in the general population, you will make money — tons of money.
+Think about it for a moment, if you have both the power and means to both manufacture the product and see that the government mandates its use in the general population, you will make money — tons of money.

-In the early 1900’s, this battle between Allopathic Medicine and the several competing forms of “Alternative Medicine” (often referred to back then as “Eclectic Medicine”) came to a head.
-Rockefeller had previously used one Simon Flexner, a physician and researcher on staff at the brand new Johns Hopkins University (the medical school and school of public health of which were both to be founded / funded by Rockefeller), to organize his Rockefeller Institute for Medical Research just after the turn of the century (it eventually became Rockefeller University).
-In 1907, Rockefeller hired Simon’s brother, Abraham; a ‘cutting edge’ school principal from Louisville, Kentucky who had modeled his private school on the teachings of John Dewey, America’s “Father of Modern Education“, and original author / signer of the First Humanist Manifesto
+Rockefeller had previously used one Simon Flexner, a physician and researcher on staff at the brand new Johns Hopkins University (the medical school and school of public health of which Rockefeller helped to found and fund), to organize his Rockefeller Institute for Medical Research just after the turn of the century (it eventually became Rockefeller University).
+In 1907, Rockefeller hired Simon’s brother, Abraham; a ‘cutting edge’ school principal from Louisville, Kentucky who had modeled his private school on the teachings of John Dewey, America’s “Father of Modern Education“, and original author / signer of the First Humanist Manifesto (WHO ALSO HAPPENED TO BE AN ARDENT COMMUNIST / SOCIALIST).

 Before taking on this endeavor, Abraham did research on medical education and practice.
-The European method resonated with his love for science, and he soon become enamored with the German system in particular — the system that Johns Hopkins was based on (and his brother just happened to work for).
+The European method resonated with his love for science, and he soon become enamored with the German system in particular — the system that Johns Hopkins was based on (which his brother just happened to work for).
 The results of the book-length “Flexner Report” of 1910 led to sweeping reforms in American medical education and practice.
 For better or worse, within a matter of years, the number of medical schools had decreased by 80% (from 150 to 30) and in less than a generation, the Homeopathic Schools were totally gone.

-Dr. Bill Bowman (M.D.) —- in an article making the point that the Flexner Report was particularly bad for rural America — put it this way.
+Dr. Bill Bowman (M.D.) — in an article making the point that the Flexner Report was particularly bad for rural America — put it this way.
 “He began his visits in January of 1909 and finished April 1910.
 His aggressive schedule barely allowed him a whole day each for the evaluation of some schools.
 His efforts were closely linked with the American Medical Association, who provided resources.
 An AMA official accompanied Flexner throughout most of this period.
-Some feel that Flexner had inadequate time to do the visits including one stretch of 90 days where he visited 69 schools.
+Some feel that Flexner had inadequate time to do the visits including one stretch of 90 days where he visited 69 schools.“

 A popular online encyclopedia had this to say about the work he was doing.
 “Flexner clearly doubted the scientific validity of all forms of medicine other than that based on scientific research, deeming any approach to medicine that did not advocate the use of treatments such as vaccines to prevent and cure illness as tantamount to quackery and charlatanism.
 Medical schools that offered training in various disciplines including eclectic medicine, physiomedicalism, naturopathy, and homeopathy, were told either to drop these courses from their curriculum or lose their accreditation and underwriting support.
-A few schools resisted for a time, but eventually all complied with the Report or shut their doors.
+A few schools resisted for a time, but eventually all complied with the Report or shut their doors.”

-As I write this, we are being pounded by ice, snow, and the 20 below wind chills of winter storm “Titan”.
+As I write this, we are being pounded by ice, snow, and the 20 below wind chills of winter storm “TITAN“.
 Everything came together to create the perfect conditions to leave us in a real mess.
 Rockefeller was taking full advantage of a different kind of “perfect storm”.
-When you add together the appalling state of facilities in most of the nation’s medical schools, the heavy backing of the AMA for Flexner’s work, and Flexner’s infatuation with the Germanic system of medicine (i.e. Johns Hopkins University in Baltimore, founded in 1893 was the school that all others were measured against), it created the perfect environment for Rockefeller to begin working his magical Midas touch in the field of medicine.
+When you add together the appalling state of facilities in most of the nation’s medical schools, the heavy backing of the AMA for Flexner’s work, and Flexner’s infatuation with the Germanic system of medicine (i.e. Johns Hopkins University in Baltimore, founded in 1893, was the school that all others were measured against), it created the perfect environment for Rockefeller to begin working his magical Midas touch in the field of medicine.

 Rockefeller and the Carnegie Foundation (an organization which as near as I can tell is now under the umbrella of and controlled by the Rockefeller Foundation) published their study on the state of the various medical schools in the United States and, along with the full backing and financial support of the AMA, began a massive advertising campaign to let the public know what constituted “good” medicine, and what constituted quackery.
 You either got on board or got out.